EimearCunningham/milestone-three/README.md

 [mobile]

 # Features
+### Navigation bar
+- The navigation bar at the top of each page allows the user to easily get to each section of the site.
+- Depending on whether the user is logged in/not, the navigation bar will display different options:
+    * If user is not logged in the navigation bar will display the options: Home, Register, Login.
+    * If the user is logged in the navigation bar will display the options: Home, Add Review, Profile, Logout.
+- The logo in the top left corner will bring the user to the homepage, as expected.

 ### Homepage
+- The homepage will display the navigation bar at the top of the page.
+- A large hero image will be displayed underneath the navigation bar.
+- All uploaded book reviews will be displayed on the homepage.
+- If a user is logged in, the book reviews they have uploaded themselves will have the options "Edit" and "Delete".

 ### Login Page
+- The login page will display the naviagation bar at the top of the page.
+- The page will contain a form with two inputs - "Username" and "Password", and a "Register" button.
+- When ths user selects the "Register" button and succesfully createas a profile, they will be redirected to their own Profile.

 ### Register Page
+- The register page will also display the navigation bar at the top of the page.
+- Users will be able to login to their account by submitting a form with their username and password, and selecting a "Login" button.

 ### Add Review Page
+- Again, the navigation bar will be visible at the top of this page.
+- Only logged in users will be able to access the "Add Review" section.
+- Users will be able to complete a form and submit a book review.

 ### User Profile Page
+- Logged in users will be able to navigate to their own unique profile.
+- Their profile will display all of they book reviews they uploaded.
+- From here, users will be able to Edit and Delete reviews that they uploaded.

 ### Features Left to Implement